passaglia/tokyo-dying-alone/README.md

 -- move my choropleth function to a standalone file / fork the git

 -- clean up the code and add comments

--- lock map view?

--- Deploy: We are now hosted on github pages using Frozen Flask. passaglia.jp/tokyo-dying-alone

-To test the build locally go into /build and run `npx browser-sync start --server'.